rgalanakis/personaldocs/pycon_nastyremoval.md

     20. Introduce the Star Wars motif.
 20. Kristjan explains the circumstances under which Nasty was developed and the early days of CCP.
 Explain what Python was like in the early days, what it's like working in a startup, the ideas behind Nasty, and why building Nasty was important.
     10. 3 minutes
     20. Star Wars: Anakin fighting for justice, glory, destiny, love.
-Conviction!
+He has conviction!
 30. Kristjan explains how Nasty works technically.
     10. 3 minutes
     20. Star Wars: Kristjan is a Jedi.